dimitriskokoretsis/datavis/README.md

-To a large extent, datavis wraps around the well-known [ggplot2 package](https://ggplot2.tidyverse.org/), but specializes in *very* specific tasks (only dodged bar and box plots), aiming to increase efficiency and accessibility to these tasks.
+To a large extent, datavis wraps around the well-known [ggplot2 package](https://ggplot2.tidyverse.org/), but specializes in *very* specific plots (dodged bar and box plots based on sample distributions), aiming to increase efficiency in handling these plots.

 This is a short summary of datavis’ functionality.
 For a comprehensive guide aimed towards programming beginners, check the handbook [Data